adrian1703/powershell-execmanager/README.md

 ---

 ## **Extensibility**
+(Will probably offer better support for this soon)

 `PSCmdManager` can be extended by adding custom actions to the schema or implementing functions to handle new types of tasks.
 Use these steps:
 1. Define the new action type in the **YAML schema**.